These Dayton hot dogs all have a little something special:

 🌭DIXIE DAIRY DREEM

-For that little slice of nostalgia, the small ice cream/hot dog restaurant gives you options, like a regular vs. foot long dogs and boast several specialties.
+For that little slice of nostalgia, the small ice cream/hot dog restaurant gives you options, like a regular vs. foot-long dogs and boasts several specialties.
 We recommend the foot-long Reuben dog ($3.95), topped with sauerkraut, Thousand Island dressing, and onions and mustard.
-Keep the cards in your wallet, this place is cash only.
+Keep the cards in your wallet, as this place is cash only.

 🌭VOLTZY’S ROOTBEER STAND